Phoesion/Phoesion.DevJwt/README.md

 # General Information
 The `AddDevJwt()` extension configures an `ISecurityTokenValidator` that validates the token.
-When supplying the `HostingEnvironment` to the extension, it checks that the handler is only added for `Development` and `Testing` environments.
+Using the `HostingEnvironment`, it checks that the handler is only added for `Development` and `Testing` environments.